 By law, you cannot accept or cash a County paycheck and a workers' compensation check covering the same period.
 This activity could constitute fraud.

-If you receive two checks, you must contact your department's personnel officer and the TRIAD GROUP representative at 435-4within one business day.
+If you receive two checks, you must contact your department's personnel officer and the TRIAD GROUP representative at 435-3498 x4129 within one business day.

 Overpayments will be recouped.